ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 Submissions will be evaluated on the following dimensions:
 * final decision correctness (illegal or legal);
 * issue spotting (completeness and correctness);
-* application of the correct test:
+* articulation of the test:
     * selection and statement of the correct test,
     * justification for the test that engages with precedent, and
     * correct application of facts to the test;